***Last updated April 2026***

 Use UTM Parameters: Add unique tracking codes to your marketing links.
 This helps you see which campaigns, newsletters, or social posts are actually bringing in relevant traffic.

 These tips aren’t just about crunching numbers.
 They help you figure out what visitors really want and how you can serve them better.
-Even small tweaks informed by this data can lead to more sales or a site that’s just easier to use.
+Even small tweaks informed by this data can lead to more sales or a site that’s just easier to use and more enjoyable for your readers.
 You could even run A/B tests, changing only one element at a time, to learn how small adjustments affect user actions.
 Over time, this lets you grow a site that really delivers for your audience and your business goals.

 The Basics: Key Metrics Every Beginner Should Track